 So many things to learn about pumpkins.
-So many things you didn’t even knew you wanted to know!
-Did you know only female flowers from a pumpkin stem turn into pumpkins?
-Did you know each pumpkin contains about 500 seeds?
+So many things you didn’t even knew you want know!
+Do you know only female flowers from a pumpkin stem turn into pumpkins?
+Do you know each pumpkin contains about 500 seeds?
 Besides the learning curve: pumpkins are also very beautiful.
 Thus good reason to follow a pumpkin grower in the farmers and growers series!

 At Pompoenhofke, the grower I follow, they have more than 90 different kinds of pumkins and gourds.
-On their pumpkin field they keep all the different kinds of species.
+On their pumpkin field all the different kinds of species grow.
 So beautiful to see.
 Orange pumpkins here, green ones there, or red, or gray or white or a collection of colors.
 And all the different shapes!

 Every year Berdine, from Pompoenhofke, buys new seeds.
 In spring she plants the seeds in a greenhouse.
-When the little plants are a little bit bigger and when the cold weather has gone, she repots the plants outside.
+When the little plants grow a little bit bigger and when the cold weather passed, she repots the plants outside.